Jithendiran/Linux-learning/signal/README.md

 * pid == 0, signal sent to every process in the same process group, including the calling proces itself
 * pid < -1, signal sent to all process in the process group whose id equals the absolute value of pid
 * pid == -1, signal sent to every process for which the calling process has permission to sent (except init).
 If a privileged process makes this call then all process in the system will be signaled.
 This is sometimes called as *broadcast*
+    -> Affects processes where your UID matches the real or effective UID
+    -> Excludes process 1 (init)
+    -> Can be dangerous if run as root
 * If no process matched `errno` set to `ESRCH`.
 * if sig is spefified as 0, no signal is sent instead check process can be signaled.
 If fails `errno` set to `ESRCH`